openebs/website/website/src/blogs/2017-05-23-multi-node-kubernetes-1-6-cluster-provisioning-made-easy-using-sandbox-vagrant-box.md

 title: Multi-Node Kubernetes 1.6 Cluster provisioning made easy using SandBox (Vagrant box)
 author: Kiran Mova
 author_info: Contributor and Maintainer OpenEBS projects.
 Chief Architect MayaData.
 Kiran leads overall architecture & is responsible for architecting, solution design & customer adoption of OpenEBS.
-tags: Kubeadm, Kubernetes, Openebs, Vagrant, Virtualbox
+tags: Kubeadm, Kubernetes, OpenEBS, Vagrant, Virtualbox
 date: 23-05-2017
 excerpt: Working on OpenEBS, a containerized storage for containers which is orchestrated by Kubernetes, most of our tasks, be it development, testing and demo require us to setup and modify the nodes in Kubernetes cluster.
 ---

 ### Background

 Working on OpenEBS, a containerized storage for containers which is orchestrated by Kubernetes, most of our tasks, be it development, testing and demo require us to setup and modify the nodes in Kubernetes cluster.
-In addition, a multi-node cluster is a must as we go beyond the initial development and testing, to explore the high availability, scale, performance and upgrade aspects.
+In addition, a multi-node cluster is a must as we go beyond the initial development and testing, to explore the high availability, scale, performance, and upgrade aspects.

-While *minikube *and *minishift* provide an easy way to setup kubernetes single node cluster — for multi-node cluster the fastest ways to get going are usually cloud or hosted solutions. ***kubeadm*** is the closest we can get to easily setup a cluster, but since it is still in alpha, we keep running into some issues like — [kubadm init v1.6.1 fails](https://github.com/kubernetes/kubeadm/issues/226)
+While *minikube *and *minishift* provide an easy way to setup Kubernetes single node cluster — for multi-node cluster the fastest ways to get going are usually cloud or hosted solutions. ***kubeadm*** is the closest we can get to easily setup a cluster, but since it is still in alpha, we keep running into some issues like — [kubadm init v1.6.1 fails](https://github.com/kubernetes/kubeadm/issues/226)

 *An ideal solution for a developer would be a Kubernetes Sandbox.
 A sandbox that can be easily setup on a laptop and can work on the move (without net connectivity.)
-This Sandbox should be shielded from the different API or CLI changes that happen with the frequent releases of kubeadm and kubernetes.*
+This Sandbox should be shielded from the different API or CLI changes that happen with the frequent releases of kubeadm and Kubernetes.*

-We have used Vagrant, VirtualBox and Atlas to do just that.
+We have used Vagrant, VirtualBox, and Atlas to do just that.
 ![Vagrant, VirtualBox and Atlas](https://cdn-images-1.medium.com/max/800/1*7kkviZOwgh8ePDYRjFX0mQ.png)

 ## Try It!
 It is Easy and Quick!

 Once you have Vagrant (1.9.1 or higher) and VirtualBox (5.1.14 or higher) installed on your laptop/machine, just do the following:

-Step 1 : Download the Vagrantfile from [OpenEBS Github](https://raw.githubusercontent.com/openebs/openebs/master/k8s/lib/vagrant/test/k8s/1.6/Vagrantfile)
+Step 1: Download the Vagrantfile from [OpenEBS Github](https://raw.githubusercontent.com/openebs/openebs/master/k8s/lib/vagrant/test/k8s/1.6/Vagrantfile)
-Step 2 : Run **vagrant up**
+Step 2: Run **vagrant up**

 Detailed instructions can be found [here](https://github.com/openebs/openebs/tree/master/k8s/lib/vagrant/test/k8s/1.6).